 Responsive BioMoGo DNA midsole – Brooks Technology for its midsole strikes the right balance between stability and long distance comfort.
 You will enjoy the run if you like casual / treadmill running.

 Excellent outsole grip – Durable blown rubber is covering up most areas of the outsole, allowing maximum grip.
 If you are constantly running on slippery/smooth surfaces, this feature can enhance your stability during runs.

-High drop – High abrasion rubber is present in critical area of outsole(bottom of your shoes) to reduce wear and tear.
-This results in longer lifespan compared to others
+High drop – High abrasion rubber is present in the critical area of the outsole(bottom of your shoes) to reduce wear and tear.
+This results in a longer lifespan compared to others

 - Flexible Fit